kubedb/docs/docs/guides/mysql/monitoring/overview.md

 # Monitoring Database with KubeDB

 KubeDB has native support for monitoring via [Prometheus](https://prometheus.io/).
-You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [CoreOS Prometheus Operator](https://github.com/coreos/prometheus-operator) to monitor KubeDB managed databases.
+You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) to monitor KubeDB managed databases.
 This tutorial will show you how database monitoring works with KubeDB and how to configure Database crd to enable monitoring.

 ## Overview